If you are a student interested in applying to the ERSP program, read the FAQ below.

 - I am wondering what the lecture time would be next quarter.
 Also, just to make sure I understand this program correctly so we would spend the first quarter making a research proposal and start on the research in the remaining two quarters?

-- I still want to know more details about the program, for example the class content that we're going to have from fall 2018 and the format of the research project like are we going to work together with people who have similar interests or work on our own.
+- I still want to know more details about the program, for example the class content that we're going to have in the Fall and the format of the research project like are we going to work together with people who have similar interests or work on our own.

-- I was just wondering if it would fit into my course schedule for Fall 2018.
+- I was just wondering if it would fit into my course schedule for Fall.

 - What are we going to learn in the course?